-Any person who has arrived in Australia from December 1, 2011 on a refugee or asylum seeker visa, aged 16* to 66, is eligible for the program.
+Any person who has arrived in Australia from December 1, 2011 on a refugee visa, aged 16* to 66, is eligible for the program.
 Participants must live in western Sydney or the Illawarra, or other regions within NSW that can be reasonably serviced by us.

 What does RESP involve?

 - Working with individuals to develop suitable career pathways through customised Language, Education and Employment Plans (LEEPs)

 - Developing employable English levels